St. Andrews in Fife, Scotland, United Kingdom

 Other nearby markers.
-At least 3 other markers are within 14 kilometers of this marker, measured as the crow flies.
-A Religious Powerhouse (within shouting distance of this marker); The Many Faces of St Andrews Castle (approx. 0.3 kilometers away); The "Battle" of May Island (approx. 14.3 kilometers away).
+At least 5 other markers are within 18 kilometers of this marker, measured as the crow flies.
+The Many Faces of St Andrews Castle (approx. 0.3 kilometers away); A Religious Powerhouse (approx. 0.4 kilometers away); Lofty Beginnings (approx. half a kilometer away); The "Battle" of May Island (approx. 14.6 kilometers away); Flight of Captain Bennett (approx. 16.7 kilometers away).

 Categories. • Churches & Religion •

 Credits.
-This page was last revised on June 16, 2016.
-This page originally submitted on September 23, 2015, by Brandon Fletcher of Chattanooga, Tennessee.
-This page has been viewed 172 times since then and 15 times this year.
-Photos: 1, 2, 3, 4, 5, 6, 7, 8. submitted on September 23, 2015, by Brandon Fletcher of Chattanooga, Tennessee. • Andrew Ruppenstein was the editor who published this page.
+This page was last revised on October 23, 2019.
+This page originally submitted on October 19, 2019, by Randy Melchert of Menomonee Falls, Wisconsin.
+This page has been viewed 31 times since then and 3 times this year.
+Photos: 1, 2, 3. submitted on October 19, 2019, by Randy Melchert of Menomonee Falls, Wisconsin. • Andrew Ruppenstein was the editor who published this page.